Product

 Payment requested - Manual form

-At this stage, the payment can be processed, and the customer is presented with a manual form to complete the transaction.
+At this stage, the payment can be processed, and when the guest opens the booking next time, a form to complete the transaction will be available.

 The input form should capture all necessary details for processing the payment, such as the card number, expiration date, and any additional required fields.